 Executive Policy #15

 Discrimination in all its forms, including discriminatory harassment, sexual harassment, and sexual misconduct (including sexual assault and other sexual violence), destroys mutual respect and a trusting environment, can bring substantial personal harm to individuals, and violates individual rights.
-Such behaviors are prohibited and are not tolerated at WSU.
+Such behaviors are prohibited and are not tolerated at Washington State University (WSU or the University).
 This policy expresses WSU's commitment to maintain an environment free of all forms of discrimination.

 This policy prohibits discrimination on the basis of the following protected classes and/or characteristics: